taromorimoto/teuvopeltoniemi/_posts/news/2022-11-12-nuclear-waste-in-Netherlands.md

 ---
 layout: post
-title: Published an article about nuclear waste in Tiedetoimittajat
+title: Article about nuclear waste in the Netherlands
+categories:  [Article]
 ---
-”Ydinvoimaa ja ydinjätettä Hollannissa” (Nuclear power and nuclear waste in the Netherlands).
-Tiedetoimittaja 3/2022.Nov.
-9-13, 2022.
+(in Finnish) ”Ydinvoimaa ja ydinjätettä Hollannissa” (Nuclear power and nuclear waste in the Netherlands).
+Tiedetoimittaja 3/2022.